terrazul-ai/cli/README.md

 ## License

 Licensing will be published alongside the first public release.
 Until then, Terrazul CLI is available for internal evaluation only.

+---

+## Release Automation

+- Release Please runs on pushes to `main` that touch `cli/` using the `RELEASE_PLEASE_TOKEN` PAT so downstream SEA packaging and npm publish fire automatically.
+- To cut a new release, land at least one conventional commit under `cli/`, merge the generated `chore(main): release …` PR, and let the automation handle tagging plus artifact publication.
+- After the release workflow completes, verify the new bundle locally with `node dist/tz.mjs --version`; it should print the tag that was just published.